-The water is a constant 72 degrees year-round so I would recommend going in the winter time.
+The water is a constant 72 degrees year-round so I would recommend going in the spring/fall time.

 I went in the summer and if you know anything about Florida weather in the summer, its sunny one second and a hurricane the next.
 Don’t be that tourist that gets stuck on the river with an hour left to go, and it starts pouring rain.
 You will end up wet, crying, and freezing cold floating down the river with no one to help you (not talking from personal experience or anything..).

 Kayaking Weedon Island Preserve (40 minutes)

 Weedon Island Preserve is also in St. Petersburg.
 You can spend a few hours kayaking through mangrove tunnels and weaving in and out of little islands.
 Just a FYI, this is not for the newbie kayaker!
 It was very hard to steer through these narrow tunnels so make sure you do a practice run or two before going.